The True Meaning of Loyalty in Family Dynamics

 Loyalty is a two-way street.
 It’s not about being fake or enduring toxic behavior.
 It’s about honesty, accountability, and intentional care for each other’s best interests.

-Even spies are loyal to a cause, to an organization, while at the same time engaging in deception and compromise.
+Even spies are loyal to a cause or an organization while engaging in deception and compromise.
 Loyalty itself is neutral.
 How it is applied makes all the difference.

 When Loyalty Gets Twisted